Meta SQL Interview Questions 2025 | Sample Q&A + Prep Guide

 • To enforce referential integrity

-Facebook SQL Coding Questions
+Facebook (Meta) SQL Coding Interview Questions

 In the technical screen, you’ll be asked a range of query-based SQL questions.
 These will ask you to write queries based on provided datasets.
 The best prep strategy is to practice and write lots of sample queries aligned to real case studies.
 Here are questions that will help you develop that skill:

-1. Write a SQL query to create a histogram of the number of comments per user in January 2020.
+7. Write a SQL query to create a histogram of the number of comments per user in January 2020.
 Assume bin buckets class intervals of one.

 users table